fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 enterprise which terminate media on servers, such as conference servers, voicemail servers, recording servers, and so on.

-REQ-6: The solution must not require decryption of either signaling or media traffic at the firewall or at any other intermediary
+REQ-6: The solution must not require decryption of either signalling or media traffic at the firewall or at any other intermediary

 REQ-7: The solution must allow the IT department to easily make policy